Kingerthanu/Python_FTM_PDF_Parser/README.md

   ```
   sudo apt install tesseract-ocr
   ```

+  You Also May Need To Install Java For Tabula As This Codebase Relies On It.

 #### **- Local LLM Support**
 This Branch Introduces Support For Two Local Large Language Models (LLMs) Via Ollama, Allowing For High-Performance, On-Device AI Processing Without The Need For Cloud-Based Services.
 The Two Integrated Models Are: